Hello Neighbor: Hello Neighbor: Search and Rescue

+Hello Neighbor 3

+In November 2024, Eerie Guest Studios and tinyBuild announced that Hello Neighbor 3 was in development.
+It was originally conceived as a multiplayer game titled RBO (Raven Brooks Online), in which players would break into other players' houses to steal items while protecting their own homes.
+The concept later evolved into a cooperative multiplayer experience before becoming the final open-world, system-driven single-player game with gameplay more similar to the original Hello Neighbor.
+Nikita Kolesnikov, the creator of the Hello Neighbor franchise who had stepped down from Hello Neighbor 2's development due to burnout, announced his return to direct Hello Neighbor 3.

+Since February 2025, Eerie Guest Studios and tinyBuild have been releasing Steam playtest builds for the game, each incorporating player feedback from the previous version.
+In April 2026, Eerie Guest Studios and tinyBuild released a pre-alpha build.
+As of August 2026, no release date for Hello Neighbor 3 has been announced, and the game remains in the playtest stage.

 Other media

-Animated series
+Hello Neighbor: Welcome to Raven Brooks

 An animated series made for television based on Hello Neighbor was announced on 17 April 2020, with a pilot episode releasing on YouTube the same day for YouTube members, with the extended cut releasing for everyone in June of the same year.
 The pilot was watched by more than 11 million viewers within the first week, which to tinyBuild's CEO Alex Nichiporchik, "demonstrated the strength of Hello Neighbor as a franchise".

+The series was later titled Hello Neighbor: Welcome to Raven Brooks.
+The first part of Season 1 was released in December 2022, with the second part following in October 2023.
+Season 2 aired from October to November 2024.
+In a March 2026 document, tinyBuild stated that the third season of Welcome to Raven Brooks was slated to be coming "soon".

 Film adaptation

-On November 8, 2024, the YouTube channel of tinyBuild announced that a film adaptation of Hello Neighbor is in development with Boulderlight Pictures.
-Tyler MacIntyre, who co-wrote the story for Five Nights at Freddy's (2023) and Tragedy Girls (2017; for which he also directed and co-wrote the screenplay), will be writing the script, and tinyBuild CEO Alex Nichiporchik and Welcome to Raven Brooks co-creator Jonathan Joyce will be the producers.
+On November 8, 2024, the YouTube channel of tinyBuild announced that a film adaptation of Hello Neighbor is in development with BoulderLight Pictures.
+Tyler MacIntyre, who co-wrote the story for Five Nights at Freddy's (2023) and Tragedy Girls (2017; for which he also directed and co-wrote the screenplay), will be writing the script, and tinyBuild CEO Alex Nichiporchik and Welcome to Raven Brooks co-creator Jonathan Joyce will be the producers, though its film distributor is unknown.